a0xnirudh/docs/pages/Managing Challenges/solve_challenge.md

 The error messages can be customized while writing unittests.
 For more information, refer to [How to write a challenge](/write_challenge.html).
 "%}

-This is how we could solve a challenge in kurukshetra.
+This is how we can solve a challenge in kurukshetra.
 You can also read about how to write more advanced challenges, see [How to write a challenge](/write_challenge.html).